valbok/img.chk/README.md

 -----------------

 Content-based image retrieval implementation based on perceptual hashes used to find similar or duplicates images.
-The main feature is to extract fingerprints from an image that can be stored in a database and can be matched/found using simple SQL.
+The main feature is to extract fingerprints from an image that can be stored in a database and can be matched/found using simple SQL query.

 Requires OpenCV.